Remi-Gau/eCobidas/docs/CONTRIBUTING.md

 Load the `ecobidas.code-workspace` file in the `.vscode` folder.

-# Scripts, functions and classes to generate the eCobidas schemas

 ## Requirements and set up

 You will need to have python installed.